 That being said, here’s when to cut wet vs. dry!

-- Shrinks a lot
+- Has a lot of shrinkage

 #4: What’s best: cutting with or without tension?

-Ideal client for cutting WITHOUT tension, aka cutting the hair within its natural pattern:
+Ideal client for cutting WITHOUT tension:

-Reason #1: Product Usage
+Reason #1: Avoid Throwing Away Product

-Reason #2: Establish The Shape First
+Reason #2: Establishing Shape First

 #6: How do you schedule and price haircuts?